 - Maintain knowledge of current club members and track membership renewals

-- Administrative email communications to our members with content of legitimate interest such as committee meeting minutes, membership renewal, club activities and events, information about promotions and offers from sponsors, purchasing club kit, merchandise and fundraising
+- Administrative email communications and text messages to our members with content of legitimate interest such as committee meeting minutes, membership renewal, club activities and events, information about promotions and offers from sponsors, purchasing club kit, merchandise and fundraising

-- Data may be used for promoting and reporting on club activity via: newsletters, press releases, website and social media including publishing of race and competition results.
+- Data may be used for promoting and reporting on club activity via newsletters, press releases, websites and social media including publishing of race and competition results.
 This data will be limited to your name, race results (if applicable) and details of your achievement.
-Any data used in this way can be removed on request.
+Any data used in this way can be removed on request

 BAAC will not take or publish photographs or video footage of children/young people without the consent of the parents/carers and children/young people (which we request on joining BAAC and then annually on membership renewal).
 Only first names with be used alongside photographs or video footage of children/young people unless at the specific request of the parents/carers and children/young people.

-Please note that if an event takes place in a public setting, it is not possible for individuals to opt in or out of being photographed or filmed
+Please note that if an event takes place in a public setting, individuals can’t opt in or out of being photographed or filmed

-- Sharing data with committee members to provide information about club activities, membership renewals or invitation to social events
+- Sharing data with committee members, coaches and group leaders to provide information about club activities, membership renewals or invitations to social events

-- Sharing anonymised data with a funding partner as condition of grant funding eg Local Authority
+- Sharing anonymised data with a funding partner as a condition of grant funding

 - Analysing anonymised data to monitor club trends

-- Sending an annual club survey to improve your experience as a club member
+- Sending a club survey to improve your experience as a club member

 Information for coaches and volunteers